the1lab/1lab/src/Data/Set/Pushout.lagda.md

 confidence: can we expect $\rm{incr}\, b = \rm{incl}\, a$ to be given by fibres of $\langle f, g \rangle$ over $(a, b)$?

-Well, if this were the case, this these fibres would necessarily need to be propositions, so we can start by showing that.
+Well, if this were the case, these fibres would necessarily need to be propositions, so we can start by showing that.
 The proof turns out very simple: the type $$\sum_{c\, :\, C} (f c = a) \times (g c = b)$$ is equivalent to $$\sum_{(c,-)\, :\, f^*(a)} g^*(c)$$, and since $f$ is an